Board of Directors

 Unanimously confirmed by the US Senate, Cohen was sworn in as Under Secretary for Science & Technology at the Department of Homeland Security (responsible for DHS Research, Development, Test and Evaluation) on August 10, 2006 (the day of the British Airways liquid explosive plot in England).
 His success at DHS is documented in a recent National Geographic TV special "Hi- Tech War on Terror" that documents the high risk/high gain innovation portfolio which Cohen put in place to make the nation safer.
 The current administration continues to build on this solid foundation.

 Since leaving government, Rear Admiral Cohen is now a principal in The Chertoff Group and serves on numerous corporate boards.

-Dennis McGinn - Director
+Dennis McGinn - Acting Chairman

 Admiral Dennis McGinn served as Assistant Secretary of the Navy for Energy, Installations and Environment from September 2013 until January 2017.
 In this role, he moved naval installations toward greater security and mission resiliency though energy efficiency, renewable energy, micro-grids, and other technologies.